Aero-Codes/esx_doorlock-Better-3D-text-and-distance-/README.md

 Seperated entityfreeze and control check to reduce functions being performed.
 Personally went from 0.3ms near doors to 0.12ms maximum.
 Doors will lock once the door swing is complete.
-Support for automatic doors and sliding doors (gates).
+Support for sliding doors (gates).